Fast methods for denoising matrix completion formulations, with applications to robust seismic data interpolation: Numerical experiments

-In the second acquisition example, we implement the proposed formulation on the 5D synthetic seismic data provided by BG.
-We extract a single 4D monochromatic frequency slice from this data set and perform the missing-trace interpolation.
-Each monochromatic frequency slice has $400\times400$ receivers spaced by 25m and $68\times68$ sources spaced by 150m.
-To obtain the observed data, we apply sub-sampling masks that randomly remove $25\%$ and $50\%$ of the shots.
-In case of 4D, we have two choices of matricization, as shown in Figures~\ref{fig:5}(a,b), where we can either place the (ReceiverX,ReceiverY) dimensions in the rows and (SourceX,SourceY) dimensions in the columns, or (ReceiverY,SourceY) dimensions in the rows and (ReceiverX,SourceX) dimensions in the columns.
-We observed the same behavior of singular value decay as shown in Figure \ref{fig:5}(e,f), for each of these strategies.
-We therefore selected the transform domain to be the permutation of source and receivers coordinates, where matricization of each 4D monochromatic frequency slices is done using (SourceX, ReceiverX) and (SourceY, ReceiverY) coordinates.
-We use rank 120 for the interpolation, and run the solver for a maximum of 1000 iterations.
-Figures \ref{fig:6} and~\ref{fig:7} show the interpolation results for 25\% and 50\% subsampling ratios, respectively.
-The resulting interpolations have low reconstruction error.
+In the second acquisition example, we implement the proposed formulation on the 5D synthetic seismic data (2 source dimension, 2 receiver dimension, 1 temporal dimension) provided by BG Group. \black{We extract a frequency slice at 12.3Hz to perform the missing-trace interpolation, where the size of the to-be recovered matrix is $400\times400$ receivers spaced by 25m and $68\times68$ sources spaced by 150m.
+Due to the low spatial frequency content of the data at 12.3 Hz, we further subsample the data in receiver coordinates by a factor of two to speed up the computation.} We apply sub-sampling masks that randomly remove 75\% and $50\%$ of the shots.
+In case of 4D, we have two choices of matricization ~\cite{dasilva2013htuck,Demanet2006td}, as shown in Figures~\ref{fig:5}(a,b), where we can either place the (Receiver x, Receiver y) dimensions in the rows and (Source x, Source y) dimensions in the columns, or (Receiver y, Source y) dimensions in the rows and (Receiver x, Source x) dimensions in the columns.
+We observed the faster decay of singular value decay as shown in Figure \ref{fig:13}(a,b), for each of these strategies.
+We therefore selected the transform domain to be the permutation of source and receivers coordinates, where matricization of each 4D monochromatic frequency slices is done using (Source x, Receiver x) and (Source y, Receiver y) coordinates.
+We use rank 200 for the interpolation, and run the solver for a maximum of 1000 iterations. \black{The results after interpolation are shown in Figures \ref{fig:6} and~\ref{fig:7} for 75\% and 50\% missing data, respectively.
+We can see that when 75\% of data is missing, we start losing coherent energy (Figures \ref{fig:6}c).
+With 50\% missing data, we capture most of the coherent energy (Figures \ref{fig:7}c).
+We also have higher SNR values for recovery in case of 50\% compared to 75\% missing data}.